-Trap selection is an important component of any trapping and monitoring program within an IPM program.
-Improper selection of a trap style can lead to a misrepresentation of true pest numbers in an area.
-This is due to the fact that pest may:
+Trap selection is an important component of trapping and monitoring within any IPM program.
+Using an improper trap style can lead to a misrepresentation of true pest counts in an area.
+This is due to the fact that a pest may:

 - Not be able to enter a trap to be captured because of an inability to fly or crawl into the trap due to its design.
 For example – using a suspended hanging trap for monitoring when your main pest is a beetle that rarely flies.